MileHacker Logo

 Beverage Choices

-• Craft Breweries: Sample local brews across the state.
+• Craft Breweries: Sample local beers across the state.

 • Coffee Shops: Independent cafes with unique atmospheres.

-• Winery Tours: The Peace garden state contains a couple of wineries in the vicinity.
+• Winery Tours: The Peace garden state contains a couple of local wineries.

 • Distillery Tastings: Discover local spirits.